chrismahoney/classyfieds/README.md

 * Clone this repository to your development machine.
 * Navigate to the exercise you've been instructed to complete for detailed instructions.

+**Once you have completed your exercise:**
+* Commit and push the entire repository, with your completed project, back into a repository host of your choice (bitbucket, github, gitlab, etc)
+* Share your project URL with your Virbela contact (Recruiter or Hiring Manager)

 ### Exercises ###

 * [Exercise 1](./Exercise1/EXERCISE_1.md)

+### If you have questions ###

+* Reach out to your Virbela contact (Recruiter or Hiring Manager)